 Personal Statement: We ensure that our clients’ Common App 650-word main essay accurately reflects the information that they want to convey to the majority of colleges to which they are applying.
 See Our blog: College Application Essay Prompts 2018-2019

-College-Specific Questions: Academic interest, program(s) applying to (Some colleges may also ask additional questions about your family, state of residence, activities, and general interests.)
-Admissions officers/committees use this as a way further understand a student’s past and their academic goals and objectives and how they are all interrelated.
+College-Specific Questions: Academic interest, program(s) applying to.
+Some colleges may also ask additional questions about your family, state of residence, activities, and general interests.
+Admissions officers/committees use this as a way further understand a student’s past and their academic goals and objectives and how they are all interrelated and interconnected.

 Short Answers: Then there are the school-specific (short answer essays)!
 Although short, these little essays (50-250 words) can play a meaningful role in your application.
-It provides a small window into your passions and personality, and because of this, it can be important when a college has a holistic admissions policies.
-We spend just as much time brainstorming and helping our clients to revise these, seemingly simple essays, because we know how admissions committees use them to determine acceptance or rejections.
+They provides a small window into your passions and personality, and because of this, they are important “decision-breakers”, especially with selective colleges that use the holistic admissions approach.
+We spend just as much time brainstorming and helping our clients to revise these, seemingly simple essays, as we do with their personal statements because we know how admissions committees use them to determine acceptance or rejections.
 Types of supplemental short essays include but are not limited to: